ethpandaops/optimism-package/README.md

         # Defaults to True
         fund_dev_accounts: true

+      # Default proxyd configuration
+      proxyd_params:
+        # The Docker image that should be used for proxyd; leave blank to use the default image
+        image: "us-docker.pkg.dev/oplabs-tools-artifacts/images/proxyd"

+        # The Docker tag that should be used for proxyd; leave blank to use the default tag
+        tag: ""

+        # A list of optional extra params that will be passed to the proxyd container
+        extra_params: []

       # Default batcher configuration
       batcher_params:
         # The Docker image that should be used for the batcher; leave blank to use the default op-batcher image